 FOR IMMEDIATE RELEASE

-For 23 years, ChangeLab Solutions has worked to advance equitable laws that ensure healthy lives for all by prioritizing communities whose residents are at highest risk for poor health.
+For 24 years, ChangeLab Solutions has worked to advance equitable laws and policies that ensure healthy lives for all, prioritizing communities whose residents are at highest risk for poor health.
 For more information, visit www.changelabsolutions.org.
 Follow ChangeLab Solutions on Twitter and Facebook.
-Connect with Sarah de Guia on LinkedIn.